jhrcook/statistical-rethinking/ch12_multilevel-models.md

       - 12 fewer than the single-level model because the prior assigned to each intercept shrinks them all towards the mean \(\alpha\)
-          - *\(\alpha\) is acting like a regularizing prior, but it has been learnt from the data*
+          - *\(\alpha\) is acting like a regularizing prior, but it has been learned from the data*
   - plot and compare the posterior medians from both models

 <!-- end list -->